Developing Relationship Skills Needed to Succeed

-He goes onto explain that like learning a language or physical skill it takes a lot of repetition.
-Given smaller family sizes, larger classroom sizes and increases in screen time, most kids have significantly less relationship time than the previous generation.
+Developing social skills is like learning a language or a physical skill, it takes a lot of repetition.
+For a variety of reasons, most kids have significantly less relationship time than the previous generation.

 What are some signs that your child needs more time interacting with others?